Sir Warrick Harrow: Sir Warrick Harrow. The sash.

 - While the Imperial Guard uses something like modern military rank insignia (albeit with a lot more Bling of War), the Space Marines use their own, but generally the higher up they are the more gold there is on their armor.
 Space Marines even have service studs embedded on their faces, one for every century of service.

 - While Orks have indicators of rank like amount of defeated enemy heads on their spikes, the easiest way to tell who's in charge is through size.
-Humans confused them for a while until they learned to taget the biggest hat.
+Humans confused them for a while until they learned to target the one wearing the biggest hat.

-- Finishing Journey for the first three times will place progressively fancier decorations on your avatar's robe, letting other players recognize you as a seasoned traveler.
-The White Robe is awarded for finding all the glyphs, indicating to everyone that you know this game in and out.
+- Finishing Journey (2012) for the first three times will place progressively fancier decorations on your avatar's robe, letting other players recognize you as a seasoned traveler.
+The White Robe is awarded for finding all glowing symbols, indicating to everyone that you know this game in and out.
 A version of And Your Reward Is Clothes that's visible to other players online.

 - Star Trek Online